angristan/ansible-postgresql/README.md

-# Ansible role for PostgrSQL
+# Ansible role for PostgreSQL

 This is a simple role that will install PostgreSQL and handle users, databases and configuration.